Optional units

 How to submit your unit choices

 You’ll receive an email with a link to a form where you can submit your preferred unit choices.
+When you’re contacted depends on what type of student you are:

-• New students will be contacted in August, before your course starts
+- new students will be contacted in August, before your course starts

 The email will include the deadline for submitting your form.
 You must submit it by this date to be considered for your preferred units.